 At Richards & Summers Inc, we have plenty of flood coverage options for you to choose from.
 A lot of people have made the mistake of assuming that flood damage is covered by a typical homeowner's policy - this is not the case.
 Our agents will thoroughly examine your existing policies and make a recommendation based on your specific needs.

-Primary Types of Flood Coverage
+What are the Primary Types of Flood Coverage?

 Structural flood policies - These policies are designed to cover the structural repairs of your dwelling after a flood.

 Content coverage - This policy will cover the possessions that were damaged due to flooding.

 People who live near coastal waters often have flood coverage of some type, but rivers, streams, and lakes can also be potential flood zones.
 You don't need to be able to see water from your front door in order to need insurance, as flood waters tend to travel quickly and cover large areas.